nineteendo/tetris4karchive/tetris-84/archive/tetris-84/README.md

 ## 6. Challenges

-Here are some challenges, or try beating my highscore 562,499:
+Here are some challenges, or try beating my high score 562,499:

 1. *Single*: Clear a line
 2. *Double*: Clear 2+ lines at once